How to Plan a Trip to Argentina

-Being such a large country and as you are going to visit many places distributed in different geographical points.
+Being such a large country, you will visit many places distributed in different geographical points.

 We recommend looking at the weather in those places you will visit.

-However, no matter what kind of tourism you do, you will be walking quite a bit, so we recommend wearing comfortable clothes and shoes.
+However, no matter what kind of tourism you do, you will walk quite a bit, so we recommend wearing comfortable clothes and shoes.